 - There were also some stories that the mother and/or father were a relation to Amanda's family, and

-- Aunt Dorothy (Grandpa Hoy's Aunt) had said that Aunt Hattie knew who the father was.
-Aunt Dorothy also said she knew the mother and father but would never tell.
+- Aunt Dorothy (Warner Hoy's sister) had said that Aunt Hattie knew who the parents were but would never tell.

 There were multiple theories I made from reviewing records over the years, all based on associations to Amanda and Grant.
 That may have been my biggest assumption "gone wrong".
 As I researched each one and determined that there was not enough evidence to prove a relationship, I moved on to the next hypothesis.
 I was confident in making a connection to the biological Mother but knew it would be more difficult to prove a Father, if not impossible.
 Some of the theories I researched were connections to:

 - Louisa SKELLY.
 Louisa lived with Grant's parents (Sarah and John) when Grant was just 16 years old.
 Louisa was 13 years old, could not read or write, and was listed as servant.
 The name of Louise SKELLY itself did not have any bearing in family stories; I was going on the theory that Grant was the biological father.
 I surprisingly found that he did have a child with Louise SKELLY; however this was in 1883 or 1884, not 1892.
 "The Cincinnati Enquirer, 16 May 1883, Wed, Page 2" noted "The bastardy case of Luin Skelly against Grant Thomas was settled to-day.
 Thomas paid $250."
 This was in a column on Findlay, Ohio happenings.
 At this time, Louisa SKELLY was approximately 16 and Grant THOMAS was just shy of turning 20.